WeTransfer/zip_tricks/README.md

 Use the `SizeEstimator` to compute the correct size of the resulting archive.

+    # Prepare the response body.
+The block will only be called when the response starts to be written.
     zip_body = ZipTricks::RackBody.new do | zip |
       zip.add_stored_entry(filename: "myfile1.bin", size: 9090821, crc32: 12485)
       zip << read_file('myfile1.bin')
       zip.add_stored_entry(filename: "myfile2.bin", size: 458678, crc32: 89568)
       zip << read_file('myfile2.bin')
     end

+    # Precompute the Content-Length ahead of time
     bytesize = ZipTricks::SizeEstimator.estimate do |z|
      z.add_stored_entry(filename: 'myfile1.bin', size: 9090821)
      z.add_stored_entry(filename: 'myfile2.bin', size: 458678)
     end

     [200, {'Content-Length' => bytesize.to_s}, zip_body]

 ## Other usage examples